| Chart reference | Description |

 Install with the Secret pre-created

-In this method, thetailscale namespace is pre-created, and the Kubernetes Secret operator-oauth is populated with the credentials that the tailscale-operator expects and consumes.
+In this method, thetailscale namespace is pre-created, and the Kubernetes Secret operator-oauth is populated with the credentials that the tailscale-operator requires.
+Use this approach when you prefer to manage the OAuth Secret separately from the Helm release, for example when another workflow or sealed-secrets tool creates the Secret.

 First, create the tailscale namespace.